-Pisgah National Forest
+Grandfather DistrictPisgah National Forest

-The map below is centered on Mortimer, NC in the middle of the Wilson Creek area.
+The map above is centered on Mortimer, NC in the middle of the Wilson Creek area.
 Trails can be found in the surrounding area on this map.
 Zoom and click around for further info on these, including elevation profiles and detailed descriptions from other trail users.

 Trips should be planned carefully due to remoteness of trail locations, lack of facilities, and numerous trail intersections that often lack signage (count on none).
 These trails never close, but use common sense when considering riding in wet conditions.

-History & Background
+History and Background

 There are many riding areas in the Grandfather district, and route planning is complex.
 Popular start locations in Wilson Creek include Mortimer, Globe, and The Hwy 181 corridor south of Jonas Ridge.
 For Woods Mountain, routes typically begin at the USFS Work Center in Woodlawn.
-Zoom into the map below to explore these spots, or use the MTB Project App or the Trailforks App to find directions to the trails!
+Zoom into the map above to explore these spots, or use the MTB Project App or the Trailforks App to find directions to the trails!

 By supporting The Alliance, you help continue our mission of creating awesome MTB trails in the region.